Sgambe33/WT-Plotter/README.md

 - Image export of the player's path in the map.
 - Replay data export/persistence using a local database.
 - Open arbitrary replays.
-- Linux/MacOS support if requested.
+- MacOS support if requested.

 ## How to use